Cleaning sponges are the staple things in our homes these days.

 Basically, it’s one side comes with abrasive material and the other with cellulose.

-Level of abrasiveness, for one side, can also be chosen as per the requirement since they are available in different options to buy.
+The level of abrasiveness, for one side, can also be chosen as per the requirement since they are available in different options to buy.

 All these attributes make these sponges highly versatile, which means you can use them for a number of cleaning tasks in your day-to-day life.